mozilla/pkipolicy/rootstore/policy.md

       and EVCP)
     * [ETSI EN 319 411-2][ETSI-319-411-2] (QCP-w)

-    An audit showing conformance with the EVCP policy is required if a CA is capable of issuing EV certificates (i.e. a subordinate CA under an EV-enabled root that contains no EKU or the id-kp-serverAuth EKU or anyExtendedKeyUsage EKU, and a certificatePolicies extension that asserts the CABF EV OID of 2.23.140.1.1, the anyPolicy OID, or the CA's EV policy OID).
+    An audit showing conformance with the EVCP policy is required if a CA is [capable of issuing EV certificates[[Capable-of-EV].

 *   For the email trust bit, a CA and all subordinate CAs technically capable of issuing email certificates must have one of the